Frequently Asked Questions

 When do I need to update my will?

 For Wills done after April 2014 (new legislation – WESA), you don’t have to update your Will unless there was a major change in your situation.
 The most common example is when someone wants to change the beneficiaries on their estate.
-For Wills done prior to 2014 (Prior to WESA) is more complex and any change could have afected the validity of your Will.
-It is advisable to check about your situation with a legal professional.
+For Wills done prior to 2014 (Prior to WESA) is more complex and any change could have affected the validity of your Will.
+It is advisable to check about your situation with a legal professional with experience in will preparation.

 Why Choose Zancope Notary Public?